 The Company redeems CSWs on a quarterly basis to transfer the income from the Lux Subsidiary.
-As detailed on page 7, the Company redeemed 22,178,085 CSWs in the Lux Subsidiary during the period with a fair value of €27,401,212 to fund the quarterly dividend.
+As detailed above, the Company redeemed 22,178,085 CSWs in the Lux Subsidiary during the period with a fair value of €27,401,212 to fund the quarterly dividend.